 mujō – it’s a match

 mujō is an interdisciplinary team consisting of designers and scientists.
 We work together to develop materials the world urgently needs.
 We use natural resources for new applications in ecological cycles.
-We are: Juni and Malu, textile designers combining speculative and application-oriented work with algae, and Annekathrin, who as an industrial engineer for chemistry and process engineering fuses illusions and practice.
+We are Juni, a product– and material designer combining speculative and application-oriented work with algae, Annekathrin, who as an industrial engineer for chemistry and process engineering fuses illusions and practice, and Kilian with a background in business development and finance.
 These approaches complement each other perfectly.

 mujō: a Japanese concept, that has its origin in Buddhism.
 It refers to the impermanence of all being.